BSc (Hons) Computer Science

 Our student equipment fund is an initiative to support students in purchasing technology (either in hardware, data or software) to explore the usage of and code development for new platforms, as part of a taught course or as a personal project.
 Recent purchases include Parrot AR.Drone 2.0s, Oculus Rifts and Raspberry Pi 2s.

 The Computer Science Department has been delivering BCS-accredited programmes for more than 30 years.

-Our Computer Science degree is accredited by BCS, the Chartered Institute for IT on behalf of the Engineering Council, fully meeting the academic requirement for Incorporated Engineer and partially meeting the academic requirement for a Chartered Engineer.
+The BSc (Hons) Computer Science is accredited by BCS, the Chartered Institute for IT on behalf of the Engineering Council, fully meeting the academic requirement for Incorporated Engineer and partially meeting the academic requirement for a chartered engineer.

 It's also accredited by BCS, the Chartered Institute for IT on behalf of the Science Council for the academic requirement for registration as a chartered scientist.